GeneFlow-Apps/bam-sort-gf2/README.rst

 1. sort_order: Sort Order - if 'queryname', then sort by queryname, otherwise sort by coordinate.

-2. output: Output Directory - The name of the output directory that will contain the BAM file.
+2. output: Sorted BAM file.